kneelinghorse/Semantext-Hub/docs/security/SECURITY_POLICIES.md

 ---

-*This document is part of the OSSP-AGI security framework.
+*This document is part of the Semantext Hub security framework.
 For updates and questions, refer to the project documentation.*